 Indeed, around 30% of the Fortune 500 companies use Snowflake's cloud software.
 Pfizer, for example, is currently using its services to analyze and predict sales and deliveries of its COVID vaccine.

 This company has been so popular that when it went public in September 2020, it was the biggest IPO ever for a software company; raising $3.4 billion.
 Since then it has gone from strength to strength.
-In fact, its most recent earnings report found that its product revenue was up 110% year over year (YoY) coming in at $213.8 million, whilst its remaining performance obligations were at $1.4 billion.
-This means that its guidance for the fiscal year 2022 of $1.02 billion in product revenue should be exceeded.
+In fact, its most recent earnings report found that its product revenue was up 103% year over year (YoY) coming in at $254.6 million, whilst its remaining performance obligations were at $1.5 billion.
+This means that its guidance for the fiscal year 2022 of $1 million in product revenue should be exceeded.

-Snowflake has been affected by the past few months of volatility.
-It lost 40% of its value between February and May, only now regaining 26% since then.
+Snowflake has been affected where it lost 40% of its value between February and May but between July and September, it has regained 30% of that.
 The correction of this stock since its highs of $429 in December has been steep and many companies do not recover quickly from a value loss like this.
 But, considering the bull case above, this could present an opportunity for investors to buy Snowflake at a more reasonable valuation.

 With rising operations costs and a decrease in revenue, Snowflake could see a few worrying problems down the line.

 Whilst Snowflake didn't have the best results last quarter, with its reported operating loss, plus the potential for a worrying report next quarter, it does still hold a lot of promise.
 Playing nice with big cloud data names such as Google, Amazon, and Microsoft will continue to encourage growth and customer acquisition.